Joseph Ejercito Estrada

 Fenny C. Tatad

-Teresita B. Camaro
+Teresita B. Camaro, Urban Poor

-Regina O. Benitez
+Regina O. Benitez, NAPC

-Barbara T. Anonas
+Barbara T. Anonas, Commissioner-at-Large

 Teresita S. Castillo